-Social Streets's aims to develop digital solutions to the challenges facing high streets and local economies offers a unique opportunity for researchers.
+Social Streets goal to create digital solutions to support high streets and local economies offers a unique opportunity for researchers.
 The Residency Programme is designed to support Masters and PHD independent researchers who wish to develop their ideas within the context of Social Streets initiative, and whose research interests match those of the Social Streets.

 Number of residencies available